i18n_extension 15.0.0 copy "i18n_extension: ^15.0.0" to clipboard

 Translation modifiers #

-Sometimes you have different translations that depend on a number quantity.
-Instead of .i18n you can use .plural() and pass it a number.
+To allow for plurals, instead of .i18n you can use .plural() and pass it a number.
 For example:

-int numOfItems = 3;
+int numOfBooks = 2;

 Then, your translations file should contain something like this:

-static var _t = Translations.byText('en_us') +
+static var _t = Translations.byText('en-US') +

 {

-'en_us': 'You clicked the button %d times'
+'en-US': 'You clicked the button {} times'

 .zero('You haven’t clicked the button')